yoyis3000/particles/tables/ripanga/README.md

 A table component with self-managed checkboxes, sticky head, sticky right panel, and horizontal scroll widget.

 # Change Log

+##### 2.2.0
+Added in support for more table listeners, ability to figure out the internal state of checkedIds

 ##### 2.1.2
 adjusted naming convention for ongroupselect from `key` to `name`

 ##### 2.1.1
 - Patch groupBy

 ##### 2.1.0
 - Adding more exposed subscribable methods for table management -- checkAll, checkOne, resize, scroll standardized and namespaced to 'table'